Tony Lambrianou

-Anthony Thomas Lambrianou (15 April 1942, Bethnal Green, London – 26 March 2004, Kent) was an English criminal known for his association with the Kray Twins.
-He was born to a Greek Cypriot father and English mother from Consett.
+Anthony Thomas Lambrianou (15 April 1942 – 26 March 2004) was an English criminal known for his association with the Kray Twins.
+He was born in Bethnal Green to a Greek Cypriot father and English mother from Consett.

 Lambrianou served 15 years in jail for his part in the murder of Jack "The Hat" McVitie in 1967.
+Lambrianou died in Kent, England, aged 61.